-Ridematching: Intercity Transit is a member of the Washington/Oregon Rideshare network, which provides a computerized database of individuals interested in carpooling and vanpooling.
+- Ridership: In 2021 Intercity Transit recorded 178,904 vanpool trips, which was a decrease of 37% from 2020. - Ride-matching: Intercity Transit is a member of the Washington/Oregon Rideshare network, which provides a computerized database of individuals interested in carpooling and vanpooling.
 Rideshare online is a free service to the user that was established in 1997.
 The service enables commuters to make contacts throughout the region either through a toll-free call, over the internet, or via a local transit system.